 - 3 tbsp nutritional yeast

 - 100 ml drained pasta water

 - 1/2 tsp smoked paprika powder

 - Prepare your pasta according to packaging instructions.
 In the meantime, cook the onion and garlic in a little oil until translucent.

-- Steam the cauliflower until soft, then transfer to a blender with the remainder of the ingredients.
+- Transfer cauliflower, onion and garlic to a blender with the remainder of the ingredients.
 Blend until smooth.

 - Transfer the sauce to a medium size saucepan to heat through, combine with your pasta, season to taste with salt & pepper and serve hot.

 - This recipe makes enough sauce to cover around 250g pasta